About the Heart Transplant Program

 Our heart transplant team is led by Drs.
 Michael McMullan and Yuk Law.
 We are dedicated to helping your whole family return to an active, normal life.

 Seattle Children's has a long history of advancing treatment for children who have heart failure.
 Our heart transplant program was the first and remains the only program in our region to offer innovative treatments that include:

 - Ventricular assist devices (VAD) that allow children to wait until transplants become available

 - ABO blood group-mismatched transplants so babies don't have to wait as long for a transplant

 - Catheterization intervention combined with surgical techniques to help improve the health of children who have heart failure, whether or not they need a transplant later

 - Surgical techniques that use state-of-the art tissue typing, blood banking and immunological treatment so children who otherwise would not qualify for a heart transplant can undergo successful transplantation

 - Two-ventricle pacing devices that treat heart failure by improving the performance of a child's heart

 - Extracorporeal membrane oxygenation (ECMO) program for children that provides life support when a child's heart or lungs are not working properly or need a rest

 A heart transplant is the process of removing a diseased heart and replacing it with a healthy heart from a deceased donor.
-This is a treatment option for children with heart defects or diseases that cause heart failure — a condition that can’t be treated by medications or any other type of surgery.
+This is a treatment option for children who have heart defects or diseases that cause heart failure – a condition that can’t be treated by medications or any other type of surgery.
 The transplant process requires extensive preparation and lifelong follow-up care.